top of page

 Can open to receive advance/export payments

-Employee (working for foreign company in India)
+Employee (working for a foreign company in India)

 Can receive full salary abroad